Traditional rum balls recipe

 - Add rum, corn syrup and spices to bowl, then add cookie and nut mixture.
 Cover and refrigerate rum ball mixture.

-- Using a small cookie scoop, portion rum balls and roll into smooth balls.
+- Scoop mixture, using a small cookie scoop or a tablespoon.
+Portion rum balls, then roll into smooth balls.

 - Toss in sugar mixture and place on parchment-lined sheet pan.

 Rum balls do not need to be refrigerated, but they should be stored in a cool area.
-Refrigerating them will extend the life of them.
+Refrigerating will extend their shelf life.

-Traditionally, Kentucky bourbon balls are made with cocoa or chocolate.
-However, some people make a recipe exactly like this one substituting bourbon for rum.
+Traditionally, bourbon balls are made with cocoa or chocolate.
+However, a handful of readers have made this recipe, simply substituting bourbon for rum, and they’ve had great results.

 If kept in an airtight container in the fridge, they will last a few weeks.